FishSt1ck-git/3d-block-dodger/README.md

 This is my first try at some video game development in Unity.
 Although I've been a C# dev for quite some time, I was surprised to see that the development just seems like a minor part.
 There's so much things that I don't know yet, so a lot of things to learn.

-To start getting familiar with Unity, I followed a tutorial by the great Brackeys:
+To start getting familiar with Unity, I followed a [tutorial](https://www.youtube.com/watch?v=IlKaB1etrik) by the great Brackeys.
+I didn't know who that was until I decided to do something with Unity.
+It became clear very fast that this man is a legend in the community.
-How to make a videogame tutorial (https://www.youtube.com/watch?v=IlKaB1etrik)

 What I learned from this
 -----------------------------